derekhiggins/llama-stack-k8s-operator/README.md

   namespace: llama-stack-k8s-operator-system
 data:
   image-overrides: |
-    rh-dev: quay.io/rhoai/rhoai-fbc-fragment:rhoai-2.25@sha256:3bc98555
+    starter-gpu: quay.io/custom/llama-stack:starter-gpu
     starter: quay.io/custom/llama-stack:starter
 ```

 ### Configuration Format

-Use the distribution name directly as the key (e.g., `rh-dev`, `starter`).
+Use the distribution name directly as the key (e.g., `starter-gpu`, `starter`).
 The operator will apply these overrides automatically

 ### How It Works